Group by

 • by: The by option can take a list of columns if you want to group by more than one column to compute the summary.

-• na, which controls treatment of NA values during the calculation.
+• na: This option controls the treatment of NA values during the calculation.
 It can be one of:

-• all (default): any NAs are used in the calculation as-is; which usually results in the final result being NA too.
+• all (default): Any NA values are used in the calculation as-is (which usually results in the final result being NA, too).

 • ignore: NA entries are not included in calculations, but the total number of entries is taken as the total number of rows.
 For example, mean([1, 2, 3, nan], na="ignore") will produce 1.5.